devcode1981/File-Provider-Storage/doc/howto/auto_devops/index.md

 ```

 NOTE: You should ensure your NGINX (or other proxy) is configured to allow up
-to 1GB files transferred since the docker images uploaded and downloaded
+to 1GB files transferred since the Docker images uploaded and downloaded
 can be quite large.

 Below you can find an example on how to configure reverse proxy using NGINX